 The volume of CO2 emissions saved through reducing food waste.
-So far we've saved over 131 tonnes of CO2 emissions (net - minus the C02 we create in creating them).
+So far we've saved over 252 tonnes of CO2 emissions

 The volume of consumers we engage to raise awareness of food waste.
-We've spread the food waste message to over 350 million people through our products and PR coverage (inc. the BBC, Daily Mail, Mail on Sunday, Daily Telegraph, The Times and France 2).
+We've spread the food waste message to over 350 million people through our products and media coverage.

 We’ve been working in consultation with WRAP to ensure our packaging is as eco-friendly as possible.